HHOppidumProject/imperium-romanum-corvid-wix-mongodb-adapter/README.md

 The schemas are loaded dynamically from the configured database.

-Currently, the driver supports these basic MySQL datatypes:
+Currently, the driver supports these basic MongoDB datatypes:
 * `varchar`,
 * `text`,
 * `decimal`,